Skip to content

 During the following decades, as I went about establishing my career as an artist-curator, Rawson mentored my engagement with museum collections.

-The Tantra exhibition had demonstrated how experimental forms of art practice could be put to work in the service of cultural material usually found in museums.
+The Tantra exhibition had demonstrated how contemporary art could be put to work in the service of historic material in museums.
 I have spent a lifetime exploring this idea.

-Thus, the following posts will be built upon a great deal of direct knowledge which is, on the one hand, sensitive to the educative significance Rawson attributed to aesthetic encounters, but on the other hand, inflected by an acknowledgement that his famous bright red catalogue is now placed at some distance from a world that is post-structuralist, postmodern, and postcolonial.
+Thus, my old Tantra catalogue now has many ‘loose pages’.
+They represent a great deal of direct knowledge which is, on the one hand, sensitive to the educative significance Rawson attributed to aesthetic encounters, but on the other hand, inflected by an acknowledgement that his famous bright red catalogue is now placed at some distance from a world that is post-structuralist, postmodern, and postcolonial.

 Leave a Reply